zwizwa/uc_tools/doc/seq_lua.md

 Introduction
 ------------

 This is a literal lua file.
-Utility functions are here:
+This is a literal lua file.
+Lines starting with '=' are program output.

 ```lua
 l = require('literal')
 ```